Experienced Attorney Helping Victims of Offshore Accidents in New Orleans and Along the Gulf Coast

 - Failure to remove and secure decks and equipment;

 - Overworking employees and not providing adequate breaks;

 - Inability to identify poor sea or weather conditions.

-Contact an Experienced Maritime Injury Attorney in New Orleans, LA
+Contact our Experienced Attorney in New Orleans, LA

 Thomas Shlosman can help you receive the compensation you deserve for your injuries, including medical costs, lost wages, and other damages.
 Schedule a free case evaluation with an offshore injury attorney now at 504-826-9427 or request information about our services online.